ruimouradev/ruimouradev/README.md

 🎓 Student at [42 Lisboa](https://www.42lisboa.com/)
 💻 Currently learning **C** and **Python**
 📊 Background in **Finance**
-⚙️ Passionate about problem-solving, systems, and writing clean, reliable code
+⚙️ Interested in problem-solving through collaboration, and in understanding systems deeply by reasoning from first principles

 ---